usaid-cs/yesterday-i-learned/random.md

 1. Rubbing alcohol might make some post-it notes sticky again.
 1. "I think I'm starting to understand the older people in my life. ...
 Imagine a tool you've used for 30 years, it's not even an extension of your hand any longer, it's a pure extension of your will.
 I wouldn't want to replace it either." - /r/Steavee
 1. Kafka told his friend to have his works "to be burned unread" after he dies.
 His friend responded be publishing everything, citing Kafka might have had psycological issues that made him say such things.
-1. Ray Chan, one of the co-founders, refused to admit that [9gag](https://en.wikipedia.org/wiki/9GAG) comes from "爛gag".
+1. Ray Chan, one of the co-founders, refused to admit that [9gag](https://en.wikipedia.org/wiki/9GAG) comes from "爛 gag".
 1. There is an encyclopedia page dedicated to [Rihanna's forehead](http://uncyclopedia.wikia.com/wiki/Rihanna%27s_Forehead).
 1. 4060 is the grocery code for broccoli.
 1. [Intel GPU firmware have been proprietary since skylake.](https://lists.freedesktop.org/archives/intel-gfx/2015-June/068167.html)